INTERVIEW AND PHOTOS BY MARKO SYRJALA

 John Corabi: And Norway, we did play in Norway.
 But ESP and Ratt.
 I know I played here with Ratt as well.

 Yeah.
-I remember that day because then I did interview with Bobby Blotzer and you were sleeping next to us in the bus.
-It was funny times.
+I remember that day because then I interviewed with Bobby Blotzer, and you were sleeping next to us on the bus.
+It was fun times.
 “Laughs”